symerio/neurtu/README.rst

 Documentation can be found at http://neurtu.readthedocs.io/en/latest/.

-**Note:** this package is still in early developpement phase, the API may change in the future.
+**Note:** this package is still in early development phase, the API may change in the future.
 Feel free to open an issue for any comments or feedback.

 Installation
 ------------